lucgames12321/DigitalSignage-client/Production_Ready/README.md

 # DigitalSignage Client - Production Ready
+In this file you will find the configuration steps used to setup a Raspberry PI for DigitalSignage.

 ## Browser Configuration
 - Chromium browser as the main browser
 - Third-party cookies disabled
 - **Translator disabled!!!**

 ## Mouse Cursor Configuration